nicoddemus/ezored/docs/TARGET.md

   - name
   - version

-The property `"type"` define how Ezored will get your target.
+The property `"type"` define how EzoRed will get your target.
 Today we support types:
 - local
 - github

-The property `"name"` define how Ezored will find your target based on `"type"`.
+The property `"name"` define how EzoRed will find your target based on `"type"`.
 Example:
 - `local` = You need set the path to the target directory, ex: `${HOME}/my-target`
 - `github` = You need set the repository name, ex: `ezored/target-android`

-The property `"version"` define what version Ezored need download, ex: `"1.2.0"`.
+The property `"version"` define what version EzoRed need download, ex: `"1.2.0"`.
 Git repositories have some especial version parse rules:
 - `b:master` = will download version from branch "master"
 - `t:1.2.0` = will download version from tag "1.2.0"
 - `c:ef016c0` = will download version from commit "ef016c0"